-SIBO can be recognized by a few symptoms, which are closely related to IBS symptoms (For my article on IBS, click here).
+SIBO can be recognized by a few symptoms, which are closely related to Irritable Bowel Syndrome (IBS) symptoms (For my article on IBS, click here).
 And research even shows that bacterial overgrowth can be a trigger for IBS symptoms and vice versa.

 There are 3 ways to diagnose SIBO:

 First.
-SIBO can be diagnosed by doing a hydrogen breath test.
+SIBO can be diagnosed by doing a hydrogen breath test (although this is not a 100% reliable way to test it).
 This is similar to the one I describe in my article about Lactose Intolerance (Click the link).
 But in this case, you would drink a mixture of water with glucose or lactulose.
 The bacteria would produce hydrogen when they digest the glucose or lactulose and this can be measured in your breath.
 This can give you some information on whether or not the bacteria are high up in your digestive tract.

 Third.
 A trial and error with antibiotics.
 If you’re symptoms ease with antibiotics, chances are they are being caused by bacteria.
 But I would never recommend this to any of my clients because antibiotics also just kill all your good bacteria!

-But with SIBO, doctors and scientists are still trying to decide on the best way to diagnose it.
+But with SIBO, doctors and scientists are still trying to decide on the best way to diagnose and treat it.
 So most people will base their dietary plan upon the symptoms they are experiencing.